TrueBlocks/trueblocks-core/docs/content/data-model/other.md

 toc: true
 ---

-These commands call some useful miscellaneous tools:
+The following commands provide useful miscellaneous tools:

-* `chifra explore` a quick way to open a blockchain explorer,
+- `chifra explore` a quick way to open a blockchain explorer,
-* `ethslurp` an older tool that lets you call data from EtherScan.
+- `ethslurp` an older tool that lets you call data from EtherScan.
 (This has issues of centralization and data quality, see explanation in its section).

 {{< alert icon="👉" title="note about keys"
 text="Note: some of these tools, like `ethslurp`, require an EtherScan key." >}}